drew-royster/resume/resume-ml.md

 - Designed and developed dozens of features from notification systems to data pipelines.
 Using Vue, Python, and PostgreSQL.
 - Implemented the strangler pattern to remove many legacy features and consolidate functionality in our kubernetes cluster with python microservices.
 - Created Helm Charts for our legacy applications to allow reliability and reproduce-ability through infrastructure as code.

-### Shaolin AI, Remote (Part Time) — ML Engineer
-**January 2023 - PRESENT**

-- Architected and developed the data ingestion and inference pipeline for our Group Networking Application, which allows users to find members of a group by embeddings of their key characteristics.
-It also allows filtering by location through raw function calls within the search in natural language.
-For example, users can search “I need an AI Engineer in Utah” and get results near that location with embeddings similar to “AI Engineer”.
-- Deployed all services locally leveraging open-source embedding and inference models.
-Accessible through CloudFront.
-Stack VUE 3, python, docker, unraid, pgvector

 ### YBA Shirts, Orem UT — Full Stack Software Engineer
 **January 2021 - August 2021**